KirstChat/KirstChat/README.md

 I'm currently enrolled in several Udemy courses to focus on my skills as a Front-End Developer:

-- Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmendtmann (Currently working through this course)
+- Advanced CSS and Sass: Flexbox, Grid, Animations and More! by Jonas Schmendtmann
 - 20 Web Projects with Vanilla JavaScript by Brad Traversy
-- The Complete JavaScript Course: From Zero to Expert by Jonas Schmedtmann
+- The Complete JavaScript Course 2021: From Zero to Expert! by Jonas Schmedtmann
-- React: The Complete Guide (incl Hooks, React Router, Redux) by Maximilian Schwarzmüller
+- Build Web Apps with React and Firebase by The Net Ninja (Shaun Pelling)
+- Node.js, Express, MongoDB & More: The Complete Bootcamp 2021